uscore2/uscore2.github.io/_partners/viggiano.md

   and non-structural interventions for Disaster Risk Reduction.
 Insights are provided by the LGSAT.
 image: "/images/viggiano.png"
+quote: I wish to be fully engaged in developing environmental sustainability and territorial safety in the urban and land-use government actions.
+To this aim, our community will actively participate with the Province of Potenza in the action proposed for strengthening territorial resilience by adopting local policies and specific actions.
+quote_author: Amedeo Cicala
+quote_author_title: Mayor
 map:
   latitude: 40.353866
   longitude: 15.8961315